 - 1. Section 2151 requires the board of supervisors to fix county and district tax rates and to levy the state, county and district taxes as provided by law. - 2.
-Section 2152 requires the county auditor to ensure that the rates applicable to any assessment are correct.

-D. County Auditor Allocations and Certifications
+Sections 2152 and 2152.5 require the county auditor to ensure that the rates applicable to any assessment are correct and that the amounts to be paid as a tax on the properties listed are computed accurately. - D. County Auditor Allocations and Certifications